Anne Fleming ’05, a legal historian and professor at Georgetown University Law Center, died suddenly Aug. 26 from an embolism.

 Fleming was a pathbreaking scholar whose article on the canonical contracts case on unconscionability doctrine, Williams v.
 Walker-Thomas Furniture Co., changed the way many taught it.
-Fleming’s prize-winning first book, “City of Debtors: A Century of Fringe Finance” (Harvard 2018), explores the growth and regulation of small-dollar lending institutions in United States over the twentieth century.
+Fleming’s prize-winning first book, “City of Debtors: A Century of Fringe Finance” (Harvard, 2018), explores the growth and regulation of small-dollar lending institutions in the United States over the 2oth century.
 Her research interests included contract and commercial law, consumer finance, and American legal history, with a focus on the relationship between law and poverty.
-Fleming was also embarked on another book project, “Household Borrowing and Bankruptcy in Jim Crow America, 1920-1960.”
+Fleming also had embarked on another book project, “Household Borrowing and Bankruptcy in Jim Crow America, 1920-1960.”

 “Anne Fleming was the scholar, teacher, and colleague we should all hope to be—rigorous, insightful, empathetic, and kind.
-What she accomplished in a too-short career makes her loss even greater,” said Bruce Mann, one of her mentors when she was a Climenko fellow.
+What she accomplished in a too-short career makes her loss even greater,” said HLS Professor Bruce Mann, one of her mentors when she was a Climenko Fellow.

 Read a tribute to Fleming on the Legal History Blog.

-In 2012, Fleming returned to the Harvard Law School as a Climenko Fellow and lecturer in law.
-She focused on the research questions that had grown out of her public interest legal work and animated her history training.
+In 2012, when Fleming returned to Harvard Law School as a Climenko Fellow and lecturer in law, she focused on the research questions that had grown out of her public interest legal work and animated her history training.

 Comments from colleagues: